Release…June 12, 2023

 60th Anniversary WCTA Conference & Trade Show Heading to the Island

-After polling members for input, reviewing all options and considering production and travel logistics, the Western Canada Turfgrass Association Board of Directors is very pleased to announce our 60th Anniversary Conference and Trade Show will be held February 14-16, 2024 at the renowned Victoria Conference Centre and Fairmont Empress Hotel.
+After polling members for input, reviewing all options and considering production and travel logistics, the Western Canada Turfgrass Association Board of Directors is very pleased to announce our 60th Anniversary Conference and Trade Show will be held February 14-16, 2024 at the renowned Victoria Conference Centre and iconic Fairmont Empress Hotel.

 Located in the heart of the Inner Harbour, the Victoria Conference Centre and Fairmont Empress Hotel come together as a one-of-kind, impressive venue with a long history of successful WCTA conferences.
 The Inner Harbour is an iconic part of Victoria’s landscape, a hub of activity for tourism, commerce, and recreation and alive with activity including cruise ships, sea planes, ferries, water taxis, commercial tugboats and barges, fishing vessels, wildlife tour boats, and all sorts of non-motorized recreational crafts.